-The United States bankruptcy laws were amended in 2005 by a law known as the Bankruptcy Abuse Prevention and Consumer Abuse Protection Act (BACPA).
+The Colorado bankruptcy laws were amended in 2005 by a law known as the Bankruptcy Abuse Prevention and Consumer Abuse Protection Act (BACPA).
 The law has made filing bankruptcy much more complicated.
 One mistake or omission can result in a dismissal or loss of property.
 A dismissed bankruptcy has the same impact on your credit as a completed bankruptcy but without the benefit of a discharge of debt.
 A dismissal may prevent a debtor from re-filing for chapter 7 or chapter 13 bankruptcy again for 6 months in some cases.
-We encourage you to hire a bankruptcy attorney you feel comfortable working rather than basing your decision on the amount the attorney charges to file your case.
-Our fees are very reasonable and we keep them low by focusing our entire practice around bankruptcy law.

-Our maxim is that our clients must never be unfavorably surprised in their bankruptcy case.
-We accomplish this goal by conducting a careful interview with our clients followed by an extensive online bankruptcy questionnaire and supporting documentation request.
-Our clients appreciate the time we spend corresponding with them over the phone and via email.
-We do not take on more cases than we can handle and our clients can always count on an experienced bankruptcy lawyer to respond promptly to their questions.
+My maxim is that my clients must never be unfavorably surprised in their bankruptcy case.
+I accomplish this goal by conducting two careful interview with my clients.
+I do not rely on long questionnaires to collect information.
+The result is a more thorough-streamlined process.
+You save time and money as a result.
+I then review the entire petition with you at my office.
+My clients appreciate the time I spend meeting with them in person and my quick turn-around for responding to voice-mails and emails.
+I do not take on more cases than we can handle and our clients can always count on an experienced bankruptcy attorney to respond promptly to their questions.

 Contact us for a free in-house bankruptcy consultation.
 We are a debt relief agency and help people obtain financial relief by filing for personal bankruptcy under Chapter 7 and Chapter 13 of the U.S. Bankruptcy Code.

-If you need debt relief and are considering filing for bankruptcy in Colorado your most significant asset may be your current income and/or future earnings.
+If you are considering filing for bankruptcy in Denver, your most significant asset may be your current income and/or future earnings.
 Filing for bankruptcy will prevent creditors from garnishing your wages as soon as your petition is filed, even if the creditor has reduced your debt to a judgment and is currently collecting against your wages.